Dipti-24/Audio_Classification_UrbanS/README.md

 **Conclusion**

 This project successfully classifies audio clips using MFCC feature extraction and deep learning techniques.
-Further improvements can be made by experimenting with different neural network architectures and feature extraction technique
+Further improvements can be made by experimenting with different neural network architectures and feature extraction technique.

+**License**

+This project is licensed under the MIT License.

+**Contributing**

+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance functionality.

+**Contact**

+For questions or feedback, please reach out to me :mishradipti2402@gmail.com